monserratdelcano/ImperialShag_AB/README.md

 This is the repository for the following manuscript: Begging for clarity: revealing the fine-scale dynamics of avian begging through tri-axial accelerometry

 In this study, we used triaxial accelerometry to identify main behaviours in the Imperial Shag (Leucocarbo atriceps).
-Accelerometers were deployed on chicks (8-21 days), and machine learning methods were used to classify four main behaviours: general activity, begging, eating and resting.
+Accelerometers were deployed on chicks (8-21 days), and machine learning methods were used to classify four main behaviours: general activity,acquisition, resting and begging.

 Here we provide the scripts for the analysis: